department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/tsgli.md

 [Download VA Form SGLV 8600](http://www.benefits.va.gov/INSURANCE/forms/TSGLIForm.htm).

 ### How do I appeal a decision if I’m denied benefits?
-[UX/DESIGN note: Consider accordion link here]

 First, look at the denial letter you received from your branch of service.
 Your letter will tell you if you should use VA Form SGLV 8600A: TSGLI Appeal Request—and how long you’ll have to submit your appeal.